makman568/algofun/pq/traffic/consensus_traffic.md

 ## 10. Implications for Post-Quantum Upgrades

 For Falcon Envelope bandwidth calculations, the **theoretical total of ~1,084 messages per round** (607 core + 477 pipelined) provides the appropriate conservative upper bound.
-The empirical data validates that this theoretical calculation accurately models real network behavior, with observed totals (~1,077) closely matching the theoretical prediction.
+The empirical data supports this theoretical calculation, with observed totals (~1,077) closely matching the theoretical prediction.

 Using the theoretical maximum ensures:
 - **Conservative capacity planning**: Provisions for unoptimized worst-case